 Recognizing that total IDDSI implementation will take time and effort, the Academy, ANFP, and ASHA are committed to supporting its members during their transition.
 The United States IDDSI Reference Group (USIRG) was formed in November 2020 with the goal of facilitating and supporting implementation of IDDSI in the United States and Territories over the following 1–2 years.
 Representatives of AND, ANFP, and ASHA engage with the USIRG in ongoing implementation efforts across the country.

-The International Dysphagia Diet Standardization Initiative created global standardized terminology and definitions for texture-modified foods and thickened liquids to improve the safety and care for individuals with dysphagia, a swallowing disorder, which affects an estimated 560 million people worldwide.
-Learn more about the IDDSI Framework.
+The International Dysphagia Diet Standardization Initiative created standardized terminology and definitions for texture-modified foods and thickened liquids to improve safety and care for more than 590 million people worldwide living with dysphagia, a swallowing disorder.

 Nutrition Care Manual

 No matter what step a nutrition professional is on, the Nutrition Care Manual® offers unique IDDSI materials to simplify a facility's transition.
 Enjoy free access to the IDDSI Level 4 Pureed (Green) Nutrition Therapy client education handout.
 Note: A subscription is required to view the rest of the Nutrition Care Manual®.

 Full NCM® Transition to IDDSI Framework by October 2021